Lower Manhattan Development Corporation: History

 The Lower Manhattan Development Corporation was formed in November 2001 by then-Governor George Pataki and then-Mayor Rudolph Giuliani.
 The LMDC is a joint State-City corporation governed by a 16-member Board of Directors, half appointed by the Governor of New York and half by the Mayor of New York.
 As a result, Pataki and Giuliani appointees dominate the LMDC.
 Its original chairman was John C. Whitehead, a former Deputy Secretary of State and head of Goldman Sachs.
 One of its first projects was the granting of more than $40 million for parks and green space.

 In February 2003, the LMDC chose Daniel Libeskind's master plan for the reconstruction of the World Trade Center complex.
 The organization also sponsored the international design competition for the World Trade Center Memorial, which resulted in Michael Arad and Peter Walker's Reflecting Absence being chosen as the winning design in January 2004.

 Having distributed its funds, the LMDC in July 2006 announced plans to dissolve and transfer its responsibilities to other existing agencies and foundations, including the W.T.C.
 Memorial Foundation, and the Lower Manhattan Construction Command Center.
 However a settlement following the fire at the Deutsche Bank Building allowed them funding for future projects including the West Thames Street pedestrian bridge.

+In 2023, LMDC announced plans for the final wind down in early 2024 after years of discussion and staff cuts.
+It will remain in existence as a conduit for grants, however, including for the PAC NYC, and waterfront rehabilitation efforts.